Medically reviewed by Drugs.com. Last updated on Aug 3, 2019.

 Miscellaneous: Fever (1% to 6%)

-Postmarketing and/or case reports (Limited to important or life-threatening): Decreased glucose tolerance, thromboembolic phenomena (including deep vein thrombosis, pulmonary embolism, thrombophlebitis)
+Postmarketing and/or case reports: Decreased glucose tolerance, thromboembolic phenomena (including deep vein thrombosis, pulmonary embolism, thrombophlebitis)

 Concerns related to adverse effects: